jnichols93/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+    SQL is a language used with databases where as relational databases are databases that relate to one another ie tables relate to one another within a database.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+    Table needs need a primary key so that each row is identified uniquely.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+    Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+  Table A is many to many with Table C

+Table A: Many to one with Table B who is one to many with Table C. Thus from the substitution property, A and C are many to many.

 ## Minimum Viable Product